 The Center for Teaching and Leanring presents Dr. Adam Decker with the Undergraduate Educator Award during the 2023 Georgia Tech Faculty and Staff Honors Luncheon.
 This award, which was offered for the first time in 2009, provides Georgia Tech with the opportunity to recognize the outstanding contributions that non-tenure track faculty make to the education of students on campus.
 Recipients will each receive $3,000.
-Up to two awards will be given each year, depending on the quality of the nominations.
+One award will be given each year, depending available funding and on the quality of the nominations.
 No more than one faculty member from a college will be selected annually.
 Note that the selection committee can decide that no award will be given in a particular year.

 Questions?
 Contact Carol Subiño Sullivan.